TakanoriHarashima/DNA_NP_motor_simulation_GillespieAlgorithm/README.md

 # Manuscript

-Rational engineering of DNA-nanoparticle motor with high speed and processivity comparable to motor proteins (under revision)
+Takanori Harashima, Akihiro Otomo, and Ryota Iino, Rational engineering of DNA-nanoparticle motor with high speed and processivity comparable to motor proteins (under revision)

 # Features